lsst-dm/daf_relation/doc/lsst.daf.relation/index.rst

 - relations may only be unioned together if they have the same columns;
 - `Predicate`, `OrderByTerm`, and `JoinCondition` objects depend only on sets of columns, and do not care which relations actually provide those columns.

-It is not required that any particular engine use a `ColumnTag` or its `str` form as its own internal identifier, though this often convenient.
+It is not required that any particular engine use a `.ColumnTag` or its `str` form as its own internal identifier, though this often convenient.
-For example, the provided `sql` engine allows `Leaf` relations (which are usually tables) to have arbitrary column names, but it uses the `ColumnTag` `str` form for names in all SELECT queries that represent operations on those tables.
+For example, the provided `sql` engine allows `Leaf` relations (which are usually tables) to have arbitrary column names, but it uses the `.ColumnTag` `str` form for names in all SELECT queries that represent operations on those tables.

 Hashable builtins such as `str` or `tuple` may be used directly as column tags in simple cases, but it is expected that in most scenarios custom named tuples or frozen dataclasses will be used instead, and some engines or extension operations may require more of the column tag type than is defined here.